Mattis warns of 'growing threats' from Russia, China

 The new defence strategy follows on from Trump's national security strategy that he released last month which, similarly, highlights the role of China and Russia in the global security environment.

-"China is a strategic competitor using predatory economics to intimidate its neighbours while militarising features in the South China Sea," Mattis wrote.
+"China is a strategic competitor using predatory economics to intimidate its neighbors while militarizing features in the South China Sea," Mattis wrote.

 The two countries reacted furiously to Trump's security strategy, with Beijing accusing Washington of having a "Cold War mentality" while Moscow denounced its "imperialist character."